-(1) All the deliveries of Franz Kampsen GmbH & Co.
+(1) All the deliveries of Kampsen GmbH & Co.
 KG (hereinafter “Seller”) are made on the basis of the General Conditions of Sale below.
 Contrary or supplementary conditions of the Buyer shall not apply, unless the Seller expressly consented to their application in writing.
 Seller’s General Conditions of Sale shall also exclusively apply if the Seller effects delivery to the Buyer without reservation while being aware of contrary or supplementary conditions of the Buyer.

 (2) The General Conditions of Sale shall exclusively apply vis-à-vis entrepreneurs within the meaning of Section 14 German Civil Code (BGB).

 (3) The General Conditions of Sale shall apply to all current and future contracts between the Seller and the Buyer.